In this machine, a multipoint cutter is rotating against the workpiece and material removed from the workpiece accordingly.

 The planner milling machine is mostly used for facing operations in mass production.

-These machines are similar to the bed type milling machine, except it can be mounted with various cutters and spindle heads to the machine.
+These machines are similar to the bed type mill machine, except it can be mounted with various cutters and spindle heads to the machine.

 These cutters in the machines can perform the facing operations simultaneously which is a great function.